 Ban-the-box laws require employers to remove this question, as well as other queries about criminal history, from job applications.
 Certain legislation may also place other restrictions and other requirements on employers.

 Select a Reputable Background Check Company

-Use a reputable firm and assure they’re in good standing with associations like the National Association of Professional Background Screeners, and/or certified FCRA compliant.
+Use a reputable firm and ensure they’re in good standing with associations like the National Association of Professional Background Screeners and/or certified FCRA compliant.